-4:30 am - Check in and bib pick up to get last-minute details, pick up your bib, and deposit drop bags.
-ARRIVE EARLY - PARKING IS EXTREMELY TIGHT!
+- 4:30 am Check in and bib pick up to get last-minute details, pick up your bib, and deposit drop bags.
+ARRIVE EARLY PARKING IS EXTREMELY TIGHT!
 The later you arrive, the further you will have to walk to get to the start.
 There is no parking along Hwy 79, so if you arrive late, you will have to walk upwards of a half mile from an available and legal parking location.
 If you are just dropping off a runner, you will not be allowed to enter the lot, but you can drop your runner off at the entrance to the parking lot for a short walk to the start.
 You must check-in, even if you got your bib the day before!
-We need to know who is on the course for your safety.
-REMEMBER, YOU MUST KNOW THE SECRET WORD FROM THE BRIEFING VIDEO TO GET YOUR BIB.

-- 5:15 am: All Drop Bags must be deposited at the appropriate aid station bin next to the Registration Tent.
+You must pick up your tracker and we need to know who is on the course for your safety.
+REMEMBER, YOU MUST KNOW THE SECRET WORD FROM THE BRIEFING VIDEO TO GET YOUR BIB. - 5:15 am: All Drop Bags must be deposited at the appropriate aid station bin next to the Registration Tent.
 Drop bags that do not meet the 16 x 12 x 6 size limitations will not be accepted.
 Drop Bags will be organized by number and aid station, so please pay attention to where you leave your Drop Bag.
 Drop Bags should be labeled with runner number and aid station.
 Drop Bags leave the venue at 5:30 am!
-Drop bags will not be under cover, so they may get wet.
-It is unlikely in June but plan accordingly. - 5:50 am: Final Race Briefing in front of the Start Banner. - 6:00 am: Race Start in front of Registration Tent.
-We will not allow any runners to start late since sweep runners will be removing marking ribbons just behind the last runner/s.
+Drop bags will not be under cover that morning or at the station, so they may get wet.
+It is unlikely in June but plan accordingly. - 5:50 am: Final Race Briefing in front of the Start Banner.

+- 6:00 am: Race Start in front of Registration Tent.
+We will not allow any runners to start late since sweep runners will be removing marking ribbons just behind the last runner/s. - 6:10 am: Mandatory crew briefing and distribution of crew parking passes.

-Saturday, June 8, 2024
+Saturday, June 7, 2025

-- 12:00 am to 6:00 am: Sub-24 hour finishers arrive at finish line and receive their SUB-24 hour buckles. - 6:00 am to 2:00 pm: Sub 32-hour finishers receive their FINISHER buckles. - 6 AM.
-Beginning of food service and party at finish line. - Solo Runners who finish under 32 hours receive SOLO buckle. - Light food and refreshments will be served beginning midnight Friday with more hearty fare beginning at 6 AM until the event ends.
+- 12:00 am to 6:00 am: Sub-24 hour finishers arrive at finish line and receive their SUB-24 hour buckles.
+Chili and other food available at finish. - 6:00 am to 2:00 pm: Sub 32-hour finishers receive their FINISHER buckles. - 6 AM.
+Beginning of full food service and party at finish line. - Solo Runners who finish under 32 hours receive SOLO buckle. - Chili and other refreshments will be served beginning midnight Friday with more hearty fare beginning at 6 AM until the event ends.
 Runners will receive a free meal and drinks, but food and drinks will be available for purchase for everyone.
 We encourage everyone to relax, have fun, and enjoy seeing the runners achieve their dreams.

-Saturday, June 15
+Saturday, June 14